The Government has announced a series of measures aimed to protect the jobs of those who are unable to work due to the coronavirus.

 More to follow as details are released – alternatively you can submit any questions to your usual Lambert Chapman contact.

-(Important Notice – Details correct at time of publication 27 March 2020.
-It is recommended that you check the GOV.UK website for the very latest information)
+(Important Notice – Details correct at time of publication.
+It is recommended that you always check the GOV.UK website for the very latest information)

 The views expressed in this article are the personal views of the Author and other professionals may express different views.
 They may not be the views of Lambert Chapman LLP.
 The material in the article cannot and should not be considered as exhaustive.
 Professional advice should be sought in connection with any of the issues contained in the article and the implementation of any actions.